The first step in our design & remodeling process is a meeting at the showroom between you and one of our accomplished project designers.

 Naturally we expect that you will have a number of questions for us.
 The more the better.
 You might ask:

 We’ll ask you a number of questions, if you were considering a new kitchen we might ask:

-We ask that you bring to this meeting: pictures of your existing space, rough measurements of its current layout, and any pictures of baths or kitchens that you find attractive.
-Invite us to your www.houzz.com idea book.
-We really want to understand your taste in style, color, texture, etc..
+We ask that you send to us before this meeting: pictures of your existing space, rough measurements of its current layout, and any pictures of baths or kitchens that you find attractive.
+For the latter it is easier fro you to create and idea book at www.houzz.com and then invite your designer to it.
+This is the fastest way for us to understand your taste, style, color and texture preferences.

 Viewing Examples of Design Elements: